shadpre/3rd_semester_exercises/README.md

 **Alex**

-### THE TECH STACK FOR THE ENTIRE SEMESTER
+# THE TECH STACK
  These are the stuff we'll be using (and with optional links to where these can be installed):

 - PostgreSQL (Get a fully managed DB server for free here: https://www.elephantsql.com/ [No payment details required]).
-You can also download postgres locally on your machine and use that if you wish to be completely offline (fully free and open source)
+You can also download and run postgres locally on your machine (I also left a docker-compose.yml file in the root folder if anyone wants to run using Docker).
 - .NET 8 https://dotnet.microsoft.com/en-us/download/dotnet/8.0
 - Nodejs 18.x (install latest LTS version using Node Version Manager, see recommended tools below)
-- Angular 16 (install using npm bundled with Nodejs)
+- Angular 16 (install CLI using npm bundled with Nodejs)
-- Ionic 7 (install using npm bundled with Nodejs)
+- Ionic 7 (install CLI using npm bundled with Nodejs)
 - Postman HTTP Client ( https://www.postman.com/downloads/ )
-- Github for Actions (For CI/CD) (You don't need a paid plan)
+- Github for Actions (For CI/CD) (You don't need a paid plan - any Github account is fine)
+- Playwright E2E testing (available on npm)
+- Microsoft Azure (cloud service, sign up using "Azure for students" for a generous 12 month free tier)

 Tools i recommend installing that will make your lives easier:
 - Node version manager: